Rinthy-AI/gemm/gemm.md

 If I do come back to this in the future to apply optimizations, I'll probably start by trying to understand what cuBLAS does that's so much faster.
-It seems more likely that when I get back around to playing with GPUs again, I'll want to use my basic general CUDA knowledge to work on a different kernel where custom code is valuable, such as fusion of otherwise discrete kernels to save on memory traffic.
+It seems more likely that when I get back around to playing with GPUs again, I'll want to use my basic CUDA knowledge to work on a different kernel where custom code is valuable, such as fusion of otherwise discrete kernels to save on memory traffic.

 # Appendix: Utility Functions